 Francis Gross is an exceptional golf course property and has retained much of its unique historic character.
-We believe that it has the potential to be the Park Board's "flagship" golf course.
+We believe that it has the potential to be the Minneapolis Park Board's "flagship" golf course.

-It is sorely in need of an extensive renovation to include the installation of a new irrigation system and pumping system, renovation of tees, fairway drainage, bunkers, cart paths, and the selective removal of trees.
+It is sorely in new of a an n extensive renovation to include the installation of a new irrigation system and pumping system, renovation of tees, fairway drainage, bunkers, cart paths and the selective removal of trees.
 A new maintenance building and expanded clubhouse are also advised as part of a comprehensive renovation to ensure the facility remains very competitive.